What are they trying to do?

 - In The Simpsons episode "Itchy & Scratchy & Marge", Marge has forbidden Bart and Lisa from watching Itchy & Scratchy and is later seen watching the show to study its violent images.

 - On ToddWorld, this is a bully's reason why everyone has to follow his rules in "Todd Takes a Stand."
-Todd takes issue with his rule that his turtle friend Tanner can't go on the slide.
+Todd takes issue with the bully's rule that Todd's turtle friend Tanner can't go on the slide.
 It really doesn't cut any ice with him.

-- On The Fairly OddParents, when Timmy points out that his parents signed a contract with him that he didn't need a babysitter on Saturdays, they simply use it a fishwrap.
+- On The Fairly OddParents, when Timmy points out that his parents signed a contract with him that he doesn't need a babysitter on Saturdays, they simply use it as fishwrap.

-- The lengths many parents will go to in order to prevent children from having any knowledge of swearing, and forbidding children from actually swearing themselves
+- This is one of the lengths many parents will go to in order to prevent children from having any knowledge of swearing, and forbidding children from actually swearing themselves.

-- A common reply when one's parent can't think of a comeback.
+- This is a common reply when one's parent can't think of a comeback.

 - Parents may have valid reasons but not want to give them.
-For example, it's generally not appropriate to confide in a child that the real reason the child can't go to the circus with Uncle Shaggy this afternoon is that Uncle Shaggy is stoned out of his mind at this particular moment, and not any too bright even when he's sober as a judge.
+For example, it's generally not appropriate to confide in a child that the real reason the child can't go to the circus with Uncle Shaggy this afternoon is that Uncle Shaggy is stoned out of his mind at this particular moment, and none too bright even when he's as sober as a judge.

-- Parents often do this when saddled with an Constantly Curious child or Curious Monkey.
+- Parents often do this when saddled with a Constantly Curious child or Curious Monkey.

-- This is how fiat currency works, with the government taking the role of parents the green piece of paper with the portrait of George Washington is worth one dollar because, essentially, the US government says so.note Here, though, it doesn't have the usual negative connotations that would normally be associated with this trope (unless you are a proponent of the gold standard) indeed, there is no reserve currencynote in the world today that is directly convertible to gold or any other commodity.
+- This is how fiat currency works, with the government taking the role of parents the green piece of paper with the portrait of George Washington is worth one dollar because, essentially, the U.S. government says so.note Here, though, it doesn't have the usual negative connotations that would normally be associated with this trope (unless one is a proponent of the gold standard) indeed, there is no reserve currencynote in the world today that is directly convertible to gold or any other commodity.